 Joe Eibert, VP, Digital Marketing, leads digital marketing strategic planning and execution for UPHE releases.

-Nadia Haney, VP, Global Marketing, Emerging Technology, is responsible for consumer-focused global strategic marketing for
+Nadia Haney, VP, Global Marketing, Emerging Technology, is responsible for consumer-focused global strategic marketing for emerging formats.

 Ted Chi, VP, Digital Marketing Strategy, is responsible for establishing and leading the strategy and execution of marketing for the Digital Distribution group.

 Kelly Harrington, VP, Global Brand Marketing, Catalog, TV, 1440 Productions & Licensing, leads global strategic marketing and management of UPHE catalog releases, TV, Universal 1440 Productions originals, and commercial marketing for licensing.

 Kristina Fugate, SVP, Marketing, Film, handles all theatrical new-release and catalog brand marketing efforts across disc and digital platforms, which also includes creative advertising, franchise lifecycle management and global strategy.

 Chris Baldwin, SVP, Worldwide Promotions & Partnerships, oversees all global promotions and partnerships for WBHE, including new-release, catalog, TV, family and animation titles.

 Jack Walker, SVP, Media & Digital Marketing, oversees all media and digital marketing for WBHE, including new-release, catalog, TV, family and animation, and games.
 Walker reports to Jessica Schell and Jeff Brown.

 Emily Zalenski, SVP, Worldwide Publicity, Film, oversees worldwide publicity, events and experiential marketing efforts for new-release and catalog titles.
 She also manages corporate communications for WBHE.